mp4096/no-more-f5/README.md

 However, I don't like being a Skinner box rat, so I wrote this digest generator to tame my FOMO.

-Since this is my Clojure learning project, this program is very brittle.
-If it cannot scrape a feed (e.g. due to a 403), it crashes in an unpleasant way.
-I'm going to work on error handling in future.

 ## Installation

 ### Cloud stack